appt-org/appt-website/src/data/code-samples/en/input-predictable/net-maui.md

 # Input predictable - .NET MAUI

-On MAUI all input components has the [`TextChanged`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.inputview.textchanged) handler to listen any change on the input text.
+In MAUI, all input components have the [`TextChanged`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.inputview.textchanged) handler to listen for any changes to the input text.

 Usage (C#)